 01297 630 300

 River Cottage runs a variety of cookery courses listed here including one, two and four-day courses or more specialist courses such as meat smoking and curing, nose-to-tail cooking, foraging for wild food, baking, cooking and catching fish, gluten-free cooking, bee-keeping and cheese-making.
-There’s also an Evening with Hugh on February 2nd 2017 which includes a three-course meal at the River Cottage and a chat with Hugh Fearnley-Whittingstall about filming at the River Cottage and his new book, River Cottage A to Z.
+There’s also an anniversary 20 Years, 20 Dishes day with Hugh and the team this August – details here.